 Washington, D.C.
-(July 17, 2018)—The Independent Community Bankers of America® (ICBA) today announced winners of its 2018 National Community Bank Service Awards, which celebrate the outstanding and innovative volunteer efforts of the nation’s community banks.
-Whether promoting financial education, reaching out to underserved communities, or helping to revitalize their Main Street, this year’s honorees represent community banking at its finest.
+(Aug.
+8, 2019)—The Independent Community Bankers of America® (ICBA) today announced winners of its 2019 National Community Bank Service Awards, which celebrate the outstanding and innovative volunteer efforts of the nation’s community banks.
+Whether responding to natural disasters, promoting financial literacy, or funding essential municipal services, this year’s honorees exemplify hallmarks of community banking.

 Grand National Award recipient:

 National Award recipients:

 - Community Financial Services Bank in Benton, Ky.

 - Somerset Trust Co. in Somerset, Pa.

 Grand Award Winner